Discrete Imprecise Copulas: An example of non-dense dual pairs for square grids of size

 \section{An example of non-dense dual pairs for square grids of size $n\geq 7$}

 We now discuss a construction of dual pairs which is not covered by the results of Section~\ref{sec:4}.
 The dual-pair construction proposed in this section originates from \cite[Example 11]{FinalS}.
-We first discuss the case of a fixed grid size $n=7$ and then move on to the general case of an arbitrary grid size $n > 7$.
+We begin with the case $n=7$ for illustration to ease the understanding of more technical general case, and then move to the general case of an arbitrary grid size $n > 7$.